-Publishers may not place Google ads on pages or websites where dynamic content (e.g. live chats, instant messaging, auto-refreshing comments, etc.) is the primary focus.
+Publishers cannot place Google ads on pages where dynamic content (e.g. live chats, instant messaging, auto-refreshing of comments, etc.) is the primary focus of the page.

 Publishers are not permitted to distribute Google ads or AdSense for search boxes through software applications including, but not limited to toolbars, browser extensions and desktop applications.
-AdSense code may only be implemented on web-based pages.
+AdSense code may only be implemented on web-based pages and approved WebView technologies.

-Google ads are not permitted in any window that is not initiated by a user's click.
-Additionally, ads may not be placed in any window which lacks navigational controls, including back and forward browse buttons and an editable URL field.
-AdSense ad code may also not be implemented on pages where navigational elements have been removed.
+Publishers are not permitted to place Google ads in any window that is not initiated by a user's click.
+Additionally, ads may not be placed in any web browser window which lacks navigational controls, including back and forward browse buttons, and an editable URL field.
+AdSense ad code also cannot be implemented on pages where navigational elements have been removed.